 Distinct color = K to Z

 A good faith difference of opinion exists between diamond laboratories as to where on the color spectrum each specific color grade belongs.
 As a result, the identical diamond submitted to the GIA, AGS or EGL US will rarely get the same color grade.

-The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade, whereas EGL US and AGS often consider the absence of yellow a positive characteristic and provide higher color grades for the best of these diamonds..
+The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade, whereas EGL US and AGS often consider the absence of yellow a positive characteristic and provides a higher color grade for the best examples of these diamonds.

 Clarity grades are based on the quantity, size and position of inclusions under 10 x magnification.
 GIA clarity grades may be one clarity grade stricter than EGL US or AGS, however in our experience it is not unusual for all 3 laboratories to provide identical clarity grades.